 Deflection Training

-Deflection Technical Assistance is a collaboration between the OHSU Section of Addiction Medicine and the Oregon Rural Practice Based Research Network with the support of the Criminal Justice Commission.
+Deflection Technical Assistance is a collaboration between the OHSU Section of Addiction Medicine, the Oregon Clinical and Translational Research Institute (OCTRI) and Oregon Rural Practice Based Research Network with the support of the Criminal Justice Commission.

 Upcoming Events